Africa (Roman province): Pottery production

 The Northwest African provinces spanned across regions rich with olive plantations and potters' clay sources, which led to the early development of fine Ancient Roman pottery, especially African Red Slip terra sigillata tableware and clay oil lamp manufacture, as a crucial industry.
-Lamps provided the most common form of illumination in Rome.
+Lamps provided the most common form of artificial illumination in Rome.
 They were used for public and private lighting, as votive offerings in temples, lighting at festivals, and as grave goods.
 As the craft developed and increased in quality and craftsmanship, the Northwest African creations began to rival their Italian and Grecian models and eventually surpassed them in merit and in demand.

-The innovative use of molds around the 1st century BC allowed for a much greater variety of shapes and decorative style, and the skill of the lamp maker was demonstrated by the quality of the decoration found typically on the flat top of the lamp, or discus, and the outer rim, or shoulder.
+The innovative use of molds around the 1st century BC allowed workshops to produce pottery in a greater variety of shapes and decorative styles.
+The skill of the lamp maker was demonstrated by the quality of decoration typically found on the flat top of the lamp, or discus, and the outer rim, or shoulder.
 The production process took several stages.
-The decorative motifs were created using small individual molds, and were then added as appliqué to a plain archetype of the lamp.
-The embellished lamp was then used to make two plaster half molds, one lower half and one upper half mold, and multiple copies were then able to be mass-produced.
-Decorative motifs ranged according to the lamp's function and to popular taste.
+Decorative motifs were created using small individual molds, and were then added as appliqué to the plain archetype of the lamp.
+The embellished lamp was then used to make two plaster half-molds: one lower half and one upper half mold.
+Using this pair of molds, multiple copies could be mass-produced.
+Decorative motifs varied depending on the lamp's function and popular taste.

-Ornate patterning of squares and circles were later added to the shoulder with a stylus, as well as palm trees, small fish, animals, and flower patterns.
+Ornate patterning of squares and circles was later added to the shoulder with a stylus, as well as palm trees, small fish, animals, and flower patterns.
 The discus was reserved for conventional scenes of gods, goddesses, mythological subjects, scenes from daily life, erotic scenes, and natural images.
-The strongly Christian identity of post-Roman society in Northwest Africa is exemplified in the later instances of Northwest African lamps, on which scenes of Christian images like saints, crosses, and biblical figures became commonly articulated topics.
-Traditional mythological symbols had enduring popularity as well, which can be traced back to Northwest Africa's Punic heritage.
+In post-Roman instances of Northwest African lamps, Christian influences also appear, with images of saints, crosses, and biblical figures becoming commonly used motifs.
+Traditional mythological symbols continued to remain popular as well, some of which may be traced back to the Punic period.
 Many of the early Northwest African lamps that have been excavated, especially those of high quality, have the name of the manufacturer inscribed on the base, which gives evidence of a highly competitive and thriving local market that developed early and continued to influence and bolster the economy.